 - Do you take medication to manage your condition?

 - Do you see your doctor regularly?

-- Have you had a recent health issue that caused you to see a doctor, have additional testing, or go for treatment?
+- Have you had a recent health issue that caused you to see a doctor, get additional testing, or receive treatment?

 Why it's important to disclose pre-existing conditions

 It's understandable to have concerns about sharing your medical history.
-But, sharing this info is the best way to secure and maintain the appropriate coverage for you.
-Also, if you don't honestly share your pre-existing conditions, you could be at risk for your insurer cancelling your policy because of inaccurate data in your application.
+However, sharing this information is the best way to secure and maintain the appropriate coverage.
+Also, if you don't honestly share your pre-existing conditions, you could be at risk of having your insurer cancel your policy due to inaccurate data in your application.

 What impacts your life insurance price